 Because Mitsunari has a deep connection with the area, you will find many exhibits in the worship hall related to him.

 While the temple looks somewhat deserted, it used to have 150 apprentice monks taught by 10 senior monks at its peak!

-As you walk past the Sanmon Gate, the walls at your left and right have some tricks in them.
-Tiles were embedded inside the wall, so if the temple was ever under attack, bullets wouldn’t be able to hit those on the other side of the wall.
+The walls beyond the Sanmon Gate have some tricks in them.
+Tiles were embedded inside the wall, so if the temple was ever under attack, bullets couldn’t hit those on the other side of the wall.

 This sort of design made us realize how good peace is.
-Back then, even temples had to have these sort of defense mechanisms…
+Back then, even temples had to have these sorts of defense mechanisms…